-The information provided by each degree program complies with the US Department of Education, Gainful Employment Programs disclosure reporting requirement.
-Program length assumes that the student successfully completes a full time load (12 credits) in a continuous succession of Fall and Spring terms, and that the student requires no developmental course work.
+The information provided by each degree program complies with the US Department of Education's, Gainful Employment programs disclosure reporting requirement.
+Program length assumes that the student successfully completes a full-time load (12 credits) in a continuous succession of Fall and Spring terms, and that the student requires no developmental course work.

-Supply costs are not included in the total Book costs.
+Supply costs are not included in the total book costs.

-If there were fewer than ten (10) graduates in a program, we cannot disclose the Median Loan Debt or the number of graduates completing the program on time, to prevent violating the Family Educational Rights and Privacy Act (FERPA) regulations.
+If there were fewer than ten (10) graduates in a program, we cannot disclose the Median Loan Debt, or the number of graduates completing the program on time, to prevent violating the Family Educational Rights and Privacy Act (FERPA) regulations.

 According to the Gainful Employment disclosure requirements, an institution must disclose the placement rate of GE program completers if required by the "institutional accreditor, program accreditor, or the state."
-At this time, neither EWVCTC's accreditor nor the State of West Virginia requests programmatic placement data.
+At this time, neither Eastern's accreditor, nor the state of West Virginia requests programmatic placement data.